IVORIAN BUSINESS COUNCIL (ZIMBABWE)

 ABOUT US

-Ivorian Business Council (Zimbabwe) aims to become the premier vehicle facilitating trade and investment between Côte d'Ivoire and Zimbabwe.
-With an IMF projected 2025 GDP of approximately US$94.48 billion, Côte d'Ivoire is the 9th biggest economy in Africa.
-Moreover, it is considered by many as the gateway to the rest of francophone West Africa with a combined market size of 111 million people.
-IBCZ's objective is to boost bilateral business relations between Zimbabwe, Côte d'Ivoire, and francophone West Africa in general.
+The Ivorian Business Council (Zimbabwe) is a private entity that works in close collaboration with the Honorary Consulate of the Republic of Côte d'Ivoire and seeks to establish itself as the leading facilitator of trade and investment between the two fellow African Union member states.
+With an IMF-projected 2025 GDP of approximately US$94.48 billion, Côte d'Ivoire ranks as the 9th largest economy in Africa.
+Furthermore, it is widely regarded as the gateway to francophone West Africa, a region with a combined market size of 111 million people.

 MANAGEMENT